 Physical factors affect enzyme activity.

-However, extremely high temperatures disrupt the shape of the active site, which will reduce its activity, or prevent it from working.
-The enzyme is now denatured.
+Very high temperatures disrupt the shape of the active site, which will reduce its activity by preventing the formation of enzyme/substrate complexes.
+The enzyme will have been denatured.

-Enzymes therefore work best at their optimum temperature.
+Enzymes therefore work best at a particular temperature called the optimum temperature.

 A graph to show the effect of temperature on enzyme activity: